katzenpost/hpqc/Extended_explainer.md

 * signature schemes
 * BACAP

 NIKE  is what we usually think about when we say "Diffie-Hellman" public key exchange.
 It means you can find someone's public key, encrypt a message to them, and they will decrypt it with a separate private key.
-By contrast, KEM is a way to use symmetric-key cryptography primitives in a way that is functionally similar to public-key cryptography, by encoding the secret keys with a public key cryptography scheme that may not we suitable for universal use, but is suitable for encrypting keys.
+By contrast, KEM is a way to use symmetric-key cryptography primitives in a way that is functionally similar to public-key cryptography.
+It is a way to take a secret key and encrypt it with another type of public key, send it to the contact and subsequently use it in communication.
+The advantage of that is that the encapsulation can happen with a public key encryption scheme that may not be suitable for universal use, but works for  encrypting secret keys.
+In our case, we use the ElGamal encryption system.
+Most of the quantum-resistant cryptography that has been established works directly as symmetric-key cryptosystems.
+Among the exceptions are systems based on supersingular isogeny key exchange.
+Some of these primitives are vulnerable to a [key recovery attack](https://eprint.iacr.org/2022/975.pdf).
+However, CSIDH and CTIDH are primitives of this type that have not been broken so far, and therefore we include them in the HPQC.

 The key to understanding and using this cryptography library is to review the `Scheme` interfaces, for NIKE, KEM and signature schemes, as well as the BACAP API: